pbitty/who_dunit/README.md

 ## who_dunit

-This module allows you to store the user that created and last-updated a model.
+This module wires Rails to store the user that created and last-updated an ActiveRecord model.

 ## Usage